KevinVitale/ReactiveJSON/README.md

 Adopting `JSONService` creates network client singleton, and associates a `ServiceHostType` with a shared instance:

 - `InstanceType`: a `ServiceHostType`
-    - To get moving quickly, assign this to your the same type as your `JSONService` adopter
+    - To get moving quickly, set this to your `JSONService` adopter type
 - `public static func sharedInstance()`: a `JSONService.InstanceType` instance
     - An simple solution would be to return the value of `private static let _sharedInstance`